Skip to main content

 The short answer is YES!
 Whether or not they are divided will depend on a number of factors.

 For divorce purposes, Massachusetts gives very broad definition to "marital assets".
 Absent a pre-nuptial agreement every asset and liability owed by either party is considered by the Court in a division.
 The Court can consider the source of the asset but that is just one of the factors in whether or not to divide it.
 Under M.G.L. ch.
-208 § 34, the Court can assign alimony or division of property based on the following section:
+208 § 34, the Court can assign the division of property based on the following section:

 Regarding assets earned prior to the marriage, those are more difficult to predict.
 The other factors, such as the length of the marriage, health of the parties, etc. can have a significant impact on whether or not these assets are divided.
 Generally we tell clients that in short term marriages (less than 5 years) the Court tries to put people back in the position they were in prior to the marriage (returning previously owned assets).